Add to your Claude Code skills

 Each layer has a single concern and calls only the layer directly below it.
 A Strategy never touches MCP tools directly; a Tactic never decides research direction.
 This strict layering means every component is independently testable, replaceable, and composable.

-Campaigns are the 8 stages of the research pipeline — from north-star-crystallization through experiment-execution.
-Each campaign owns a complete research phase and defines its own completion criteria, backtrack conditions, and context protocol.
+Campaigns are the top-level research phases — north-star-crystallization, knowledge-acquisition, deep-insight, hypothesis-formation, creative-ideation, convergence, stress-test, experiment-execution, knowledge-structuring, ara-from-context.
+They are freely composed (no fixed order); each campaign owns a complete research phase and defines its own completion criteria, backtrack conditions, and context protocol.

 Strategies are the iteration engines within campaigns.
 A literature survey strategy manages the search-read-reflect loop; a gap analysis strategy manages coverage scoring and saturation detection.
 Strategies hold state (ledgers, budgets) and decide when to stop.